FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 When you successfully authenticate, you’ll just see `Cannot GET /oauth-callback`, because the `/oauth-callback` route doesn’t exist, yet.
 Remember you added `localhost:3001/oauth-callback` as an "Authorized redirect URL" in the FusionAuth admin panel, *and* as our `redirectURI` in `config.js`.
 This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth grant.

 But why specify this?
 Because without specifying where to send the app after authenticating, a bad actor could put in their own redirect URL, sending the browser to to their malicious server and gaining access to a token that could be used to view resources as a user.
 That would be no good!

-### Exchange the auth code for an access token
+### Exchange the Authorization Code for an Access Token

 An Authorization Code isn’t enough to access the user’s resources, though.
 For that, we need an Access Token.
 This is standard OAuth, not something unique to FusionAuth.
 This step is called the Code Exchange, because we send the auth code to FusionAuth’s `/token` endpoint and receive an Access Token in exchange.
 Then that Access Token is passed to the resource server in exchange for the desired resources.

-Add the /oauth-callback route file:
+Add the `/oauth-callback` route file:

 ```bash
 touch server/routes/oauth-callback.js
 ```

-Your file tree in `server` should look like this:
+For reference, your file tree in `server` should look like this:

 ```
 server